Kate Holcomb Hale

 ABOUT

-Beginning in 2022 Kate began a collaboration with performers, MacKenzie LeTorré and Nora Stephens.
-Their multi-disciplinary collaboration for the Danforth Art Museum centered around the dining table as surrogate/placeholder for the body and the corporeal experience.
+This multi-disciplinary collaboration for the Danforth Art Museum feature performers, MacKenzie LeTorré and Nora Stephens, and the artwork of Kate Holcomb Hale.
+These works center around the dining table as surrogate/placeholder for the body and the corporeal experience.
 In this project, live performance, dance, video, stop-motion animation and soft sculpture interweave to provoke questions around invisibility, presence and ephemerality.
 Their boundary blurring collaboration with/in Kate’s studio, home and the museum space magnifies the weight of invisible labor on individuals and families while reminding us that through care we can help support and heal one another.

 lean, STAND, Collapse (above)